arazmoazzemi/DevOps-Days/01-Day-Bash/bash.md

 ```
 ---
 ### a-z A-Z 0-9 _
+## Imprtant : Variables should not start with a number.

 ### In Bash, you can name variables using your desired names; however, there are certain conditions and constraints for variable naming.
 Here are some of these conditions: